St. John’s United Church of Christ is called to follow Jesus’ path of love, justice and inclusion.

 St. John's Church was founded as an inclusive church in Owosso in 1894.

-St. John's was established 125 years ago after another local church refused to allow people with certain affiliations to be members of their church.
-In 1894, 52 people met in what had just become a newly vacant Methodist church building here at 429 North Washington Street, and St. John’s German Evangelical Church was born.
-In the 1930s the German Evangelical Lutherans joined with the German Reformed Church in America and we became a German Evangelical and Reformed Church in 1938.
+St. John's was established in 1894 after another local church refused to allow people with certain affiliations to be members of their church.
+52 men met in what had just become a newly vacant Methodist church building here at 429 North Washington Street, and St. John’s German Evangelical Church was born.
+In the 1930s the German Evangelical Lutherans joined with the German Reformed Church in America and we became a Evangelical and Reformed Church in 1938.
 On June 25, 1957, the United Church of Christ was created by the merger of the Evangelical and Reformed Church with the Congregational Christian Churches.
 Since then, our church has been known as St. John's United Church of Christ.

 The motto of the United Church of Christ - "That they may all be one" [John 17:21] - reflects the spirit of unity on which our denomination is based and our prayer to heal the divisions in the body of Christ.
 We are a uniting church as well as a united church.